Twenty-Fifth-Bam/Anime-Stream/README.md

 ## License

-This project is free to use for personal and commercial purposes.
+This project is not free to use for any personal and commercial purposes.

 ---